ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## Why should you participate?

-There are range of reasons why you should take up the challenge.
+There are range of benefits for participating in the challenge.

 * **Prizes**: Most of our challenges have prizes for the best individuals as well as the best teams.
 For example, in the Spring-Summer Challenge 2021 we will reward the top 5 submissions with Amazon giftcards.
 The rank will be based on the quality (accuracy) as well as the exploration effort/creativity of the participant submission.
 The total prize money varies and can range up to $5000.
 * **Certificates**: Every participant will receive a digital certificate for participation with logos of the sponsors.
-* **Portfolio**: Looking for a job?
-Your work in this hack will showcase your problem-solving abilities.
+* **Jobs Ready**: Looking for a job?
+Your work in this hack can be a portfolio that showcases your problem-solving abilities.
 What's more valuable to employers than being able to solve real-world problems creatively?
 * **Showcases**: We will share the winning solutions on the website.
 * **Learning experience**: As we have learned from prior participants, the iterative IronHacks  process (see more [here](www.ironhacks.com)) combined with the tools and features of the IronHacks platform offers a unique learning experience that is distinct from those you might have experienced on other sites (e.g. Kaggle.com)